 Start a gpg-agent to cache your gpg key to avoid entering your passphrase multiple times.
 How you start this depends on your environment.
 The following command works in some environments.
 Ensure gpg-agent is configured with a sufficiently long timeout so that the cached passphrase do not expire during the build.

 gpg-agent --daemon --use-standard-socket

-Next, repeat the steps below until a good release candidate (RC) is found:
+Next, repeat the steps below until a good release candidate (RC) is found.
+The script in

 Branch master (or the current snapshot) and call the branch